publicscience/argos/readme.md

 * Apache Jena Fuseki (3030)

 By default it does not start the celery workers.
-You can start those separately using the command in the `go` script, or you can specify `celery` as an argument:
+You can start those separately using the command in the `go` script, or you can specify `true` as an argument:

-    $ ./go celery &
+    $ ./go true &

 *Note: If you're running this on Ubuntu, some of these processes may fail, but it is because they are already running as services.
 Don't